openstack/swift/doc/source/overview_stats.rst

 Rackspace runs the account stats logger every hour.
 Therefore, in a cluster of ten account servers, ten csv files are produced every hour.
 Also, every account will have one entry for every replica in the system.
-On average, there will be three copies of each account in the aggreagate of all account stat csv files created in one system-wide run.
+On average, there will be three copies of each account in the aggregate of all account stat csv files created in one system-wide run.

 ----------------------